 These days, the property can be described as our physical possessions, information, or our families.

 Organisations are the same, they may have expensive manufacturing equipment or computers that cost thousands of pounds.

-If an organisation manufactures, designs or develops something, there will be intellectual property that may be of interest to other companies or people.
+This intellectual property may be of interest to other companies or people.

 Most importantly, organisations have a responsibility to keep their employees safe whilst at work.

-We use Automatic Access Control Systems or Access Control Systems to secure parts of a building, site or estate to ensure that what we are trying to protect remains secure.
+Access Control Systems are used to secure parts of a building, site or estate.

 Imagine for a second, a chemical plant where chemicals are being handled or manufactured.